adlerluiz/CryptoBar/README.md

 # Introduction

-CryptoBar is a way to control yours crypto currency in a discreet bar.
+CryptoBar is a way to check variations on your cryptocurrencies and tokens on a discreet bar.

 Currently runs with: